Textiles, Apparel, Footwear and Travel Goods

 Intellectual Property Rights - Colombia

-The Superintendencia de Industria y Comercio - SIC (Office of the Superintendent of Industry and Commerce) acts as the Colombian patent and trademark office.
-The Ministry of Justice is in charge of the issuance of literary copyrights, see the National Copyright Directorate.
+The Superintendencia de Industria y Comercio - SIC (Superintendent of Industry and Commerce) acts as the Colombian patent and trademark office.
+The Ministry of INterior is in charge of the issuance of literary copyrights, see the National Copyright Directorate.

 The U.S.-Colombia Trade Promotion Agreement provides for improved standards for the protection and enforcement of a broad range of IPR, which are consistent with both U.S. and international standards of protection and enforcement, as well as with emerging international standards.
 Such improvements include state-of-the-art protections for digital products, such as U.S. software, music, text, and videos; stronger protection for U.S. patents, trademarks, and test data, including an electronic system for the registration and maintenance of trademarks; and further deterrence of piracy and counterfeiting, including by criminalizing end-use piracy.